 Board of Directors

-Mark was elected to the LELS board of directors in June of 2015 and has served in that capacity since that time.
-He was elected as the LELS Vice President in June 2021.
-In addition to his time on the executive board he has served as an Assistant Steward (2006) and is currently Steward (2015) for his local Patrol & Detectives bargaining group.
-Mark has a variety of experience in contract negotiations, employee grievances and mediation.
+Mark was elected to the LELS Board of Directors in June of 2015.
+He was elected to Vice-President in 2021 and elected to Board President in 2023.
+In addition to his time on the LELS Board, he has served as an Assistant Steward (2006) and is currently Steward (2015) for his Union Local (Patrol & Detectives).
+Mark has a variety of experience in contract negotiations, employee grievances, and mediation.

 Mark has a Bachelor of Science Degree in Criminal Justice from St. Mary’s University.
 He volunteers as an active member of the Dayton Lions Club and is a member of Law Enforcement United – Team Minnesota.

-Mark is married with three children and enjoys watching them participate in sports, spending time with them, travelling, and enjoying the outdoors.
+Mark has three children and enjoys watching them participate in sports, spending time with them, travelling, and enjoying the outdoors.

-Kevin Sonstebo is a Director on the Board of Law Enforcement Labor Services (LELS).
+Kevin Sonstebo is the Vice President of Law Enforcement Labor Services (LELS).
 He has been an Officer with the Fergus Falls Police Department since 2004, working in various divisions including Patrol, Investigations, and School Resource Officer.
-He is currently a Patrol Sergeant with the Department and Union Steward for the Sergeants Local.
+He is currently a Patrol Sergeant with the Department and Union Steward for the Sgt’s Local.
 Prior employment has included working as a Patrol Officer for the City of Benson and as a Correctional Officer for the Ottertail County Sheriff’s Office.
 He has served as a Union Steward in all of those positions and for the Patrol Officers Local prior to promotion.

 Director Mike McDougall